psyriccio/Swinger/README.md

 ```java
 Swinger.loadFontAsMain(new File("path/to/my/cool/font.ttf"), myFrame, myPanel, myButton);
 ```
-Load font fron file and apply to myFrame-based component tree, then to myPanel-based, then to myButton
+Load font from file and apply to myFrame-based component tree, then to myPanel-based, then to myButton

 ##### [javadoc](https://psyriccio.github.io/Swinger/)